crimx/create-react-typescript-sass-webextension/README.md

 - Unit testing with Jest and sinon-chrome
 - Fake Webextension environment for easy-tweaking UI
 - Auto-generates entries
-- Separate outputs for Chrome and Firefox with different manifests
+- Target any browser you like with separate manifests

 # Install